bachya/ecowitt2mqtt/README.md

 ## Unit Systems

+### Input and Output

-`ecowitt2mqtt` allows you to specify both the input and output unit systems for a device.
+`ecowitt2mqtt` allows you to specify both the input and output unit systems for a device via the `--input-unit-system` and `--output-unit-system` config options, respectively.
-This is fairly self-explanatory, but take care to use an `--input-unit-system` that is consistent with what your device provides (otherwise, your data will be very "off").
+These are fairly self-explanatory, but take care to use an `--input-unit-system` that is consistent with what your device provides (otherwise, your data will be very "off").

+### Overriding Units for Data Categories

+If you wish, you can change the unit for individual data categories.
+For example, let's say you wanted to use metric for the output unit system, but wanted to represent all temperature data points in Kelvin – you would provide `--output-unit-system=metric` and `--output-unit-temperature=K` as config options.
+As expected, the value is properly converted to the new unit.

+#### Temperature

+Config Option: `--output-unit-temperatue`

+* `°C`
+* `°F`
+* `K`

 ## Raw Data